jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 What if we wanted to do something only under a certain condition.For example what if we wanted to print a message that it's freezing outside but only when the temperature is actually 32 degrees or lower for Celsius that would be zero degrees or lower.

 > Note: You may see some people using `==` and `!=` in their tests for equality and non-equality.
 These are valid operators in JavaScript, but they differ from `===/!==`.
-The former versions test whether the values are the same but not whether the values' data types are the same.
+The former versions test whether the values are the same but not whether the values data types are the same.
 The latter, strict versions test the equality of both the values and their data types.
 The strict versions tend to result in fewer errors, so we recommend you use them.

 ```
 //Create a get variable set to your age